Where Stanislavski Meets Fanon.

 Che Ayende

 Che Ayende is a graduate of the prestigious SUNY Purchase Acting Conservatory.
+He recently gave a tour-de-force performance as Paul in My Dying City Vol. II (The Social Justice Suicide Hour).

 Having spent 35 years as a professional actor with a focus primarily on the classics.
 He has performed Shakespeare on and off Broadway alongside Glenda Jackson, John Douglass Thompson, Richard Thomas and Daniel Craig to name a few.